grahampugh/docker-mwa2/README.md

 	grahamrpugh/mwa2
 ```

-The default admin username is "admin" and the default password is "password".
+The default admin username is `admin` and the default password is `password`.

-#One-step build-and-run

-The repo contains an executable script named `docker-machine-mwa2-start.sh` which will create a
-_docker-machine_ and run munki and mwa2 containers.